10 Unmissable hikes in Thailand

 Start / Finish point: Kew Mae Pan Nature Trail parking lot

-The Kew Mae Pan nature Trail is located in Doi Inthanon National Park, located 2 hours southwest of Chiang Mai.
-It is considered one of the most beautiful nature trails in Thailand and is very popular.
+The Kew Mae pan nature trail is considered one of the most beautiful nature trails in Thailand and is very popular.
 The short route sits at the top of Doi Inthanon – the highest point in Thailand.

 Being at the highest point in the country, it can get very cold at the top of Doi Inthanon, so make sure you pack layers with you.
 It is also advisable to avoid completing this walk during the months of March – May as this is known as ‘burning season’, where farmers burn their crops, creating a thick layer of smog and haze.
 This not only reduces visibility but it’s not great for breathing in.